How To Score Your Target Account List For Best-fit Accounts

 Weighting Target Account List Scoring

-Further, you then need to adopt a weighting score technique.
+You then need to adopt a weighting score technique.
 This is based on the relative importance of the scoring criteria in your scoring framework.

 2. Modern Target Account Scoring